-Farm bill programs serve a variety of purposes including: meeting the food, fuel and fiber needs of consumers worldwide, strengthening farm income, improving our balance of trade, promoting rural development and creating needed jobs here at home.
+Farm bill programs serve a variety of purposes including: meeting the food, fuel and fiber needs of consumers worldwide, strengthening farm income, improving our balance of trade, helping those in need, promoting rural development, and creating needed jobs here at home.
 In fact, there are over 21 million jobs tied directly to the U.S. agriculture industry.